Website Manager

 5. The field will be 80 yards in length not including the end zones.
 Fields can be standard high school width.
 No goal posts are required as the League does not allow for field goal or extra point attempts.

-6. The home team host will be responsible for the chain crew and will be kept on their side of the field.
+6. The home team host will be responsible for the scorekeeper, and chain crew.
+Chain crew will be kept on home side of the field.

-7. It is recommended that a proper salute to the flag and the playing of the national anthem be done prior to the first (1st) game each week.
+7. It is recommended that a prayer and the playing of the national anthem be done prior to the first (1st) game each week.

-8. Homecomings are optional but cannot delay the start of any game.
+8. Homecomings are recommended but cannot delay the start of any game.

 11. All penalties will be 5 and 10 yards in length except for unsportsmanlike penalties which will be 15 yards in length.

 13. Teams in AA and AAA Divisions must get the play off in 25 seconds after the ready for play whistle is blown.
-In A Division must get the play off in 30 seconds after the ready for play whistle is blown.
+In Pee Wee and A Division must get the play off in 30 seconds after the ready for play whistle is blown.

 14. Scoring will be as follows: Touchdown 6 points, Safety 2 points.
 Extra points from the 2-yard line 1-point, Extra point from the 5-yard line 2 points.

 a).
-A Division will have the ball moved 20 yards or if applicable half the distance for punt.
+Pee Wee and A Division will have the ball moved 20 yards or if applicable half the distance for punt.

 b).
-1 Offensive and 1 Defensive Coaches may be on the field in the A Division, they are to assume a position of 5 yards behind their deepest player.
+2 Offensive and 2 Defensive Coaches may be on the field in the Pee Wee Division, and 1 Offensive and 1 Defensive Coach may be on the field in A Division.
+They are to assume a position of 5 yards behind their deepest player.

-d).
+c).
 As offense breaks huddle all coaching must stop and Coaches are to assume a position of 5 yards behind the deepest player.
 Coaches on the field are to stop coaching, remain quiet and not use their position on the field to influence the play, show out or question officials.
 Violation of this rule will be an unsportsmanlike foul with a 15-yard penalty.
+Second violation coach will be ejected from the game and receive a one game suspension.

 16. TSSAA tie-breaking rules will be used with one exception: After the second overtime period, the ball will be placed on the 5-yard line to start the third series and any other series.

 18. The official game will be ended when a team leads by 30 or more points at half time or later.
 The score at that time is the official score.
 If both coaches agree, the game can be finished using a running clock.
-With one exception, the team that won cannot call any time outs, all other rules apply.
+No punts or kickoffs will take place and the team that won cannot call any time outs, all other rules apply.

 19. A player who is ejected from a game will receive a 1 game suspension that will be served the following game, either that year or the next year.
 If a player receives two ejections in the same season, they are suspended for the remaining season this includes playoffs, Super Bowl and all practices. failure to comply will result in permanent suspension from MTJFL.